Students regardless of major may participate in study away opportunities offered through enrollment in DAFS courses.

 Compared to the study abroad opportunities they are shorter in length and are offered frequently.
 In many cases, through the narrative process used by faculty to document the learning outcomes of the course, it is an experience that changes the way that one views their communities and enhanced cultural awareness.

 AFS 20300 | Black Images | 3 Credit hours - Detroit, MI

-This class examines the historical origins of racial images and anti-black perceptions through newspapers, magazines, songs, plays, literature, textbooks, radio, television, films, comic books, etc. and the role of these images in American culture past and present.
-Proposed trip itinerary is as follows:
+Examines the historical origins and representations of racial images and anti-black perceptions through newspapers, magazines, songs, plays, literature, textbooks, radio, television, films, comic books, etc. and the role of these images in American culture past and present.